ibis-hdl/compiler/Readme.md

   inside init().

-- Make the path of test inputs hard coded using CMake's configure_file() to run int easily without ctest and command line arguments.
+- Make the path of test inputs hard coded using CMake's configure_file() to run it easily without ctest and command line arguments.
 They are not intended to be distributed, so it doesn't matter.
 But, don't remove the command line options to explicit override these paths other specific tests.
   After first inspection, more effort is required for parse_rules and syntax